mpod/kernel-playground/README.md

 $ git checkout 6330c27
 ```

-BMP280 driver depends on `Industrial I/0` (or IIO) support that it is not
+BMP280 driver depends on `Industrial I/0` (or `IIO`) support that it is not
-enabled by default in Raspbian OS.
-Configure kernel using following command.
+included by default in Raspbian OS.
+For that reason it is needed to build `IIO`
+modules from kernel source code.
+First configure kernel using following command.

 ```
 $ make -j 4 -k ARCH=arm CROSS_COMPILE=arm-none-eabi- menuconfig